Term Project, Fall 2012

 • I understand the ethical problem the presentation addressed.

-• I understand the presenter’s position on the ethical problem.
+• I understand the presenters positions on the ethical problem.

-• I think that the presenter knew what he or she was talking about.
+• I think that the presenters knew what they were talking about.

-• The presenter used the available time well.
+• The presenters used the available time well.

-• I think the presenter had rehearsed this presentation.
+• I think that the presenters had rehearsed this presentation.

 • Overall, the content of the presentation was excellent.